 Operator Operand Description COMPLEMENT cfiexpr Performs a bitwise NOT on a CFI expression.
 LITERAL expr Get the value of the assembler expression.
 This can insert the value of a regular assembler expression into a CFI expression.
-NOT cfiexpr Negates a logical CFI expression.
-UMINUS cfiexpr Performs arithmetic negation on a CFI expression.

-Table 26: Unary operators in CFI expressions
+Table 28: Unary operators in CFI expressions